SAP/crossplane-provider-cloudfoundry/exporttool/README.md

 The `erratt` package implements a new `error` type designed for efficient use with the `Warn` method of `EventHandler`.

 The `erratt.Error` type implements the standard Go `error` interface.
-Additionally, it can be extended with `slog` package compatible attributes—key-value pairs used for structured logging.
+Additionally, it can be extended with `slog` package compatible key-value pairs used for structured logging.
 The `erratt.Error` type also supports wrapping Go `error` values.
 When an `erratt.Error` is wrapped, its attributes are preserved.

 You can create a simple `erratt.Error` using the `erratt.New` function: